Marketing on Amazon

 5 May 2025

-Sales on Amazon is not only about delivering high-quality products but also about taking full responsibility for the entire customer shopping experience.
-Undelivered shipments are one of the most common problems that sellers face.
+Selling on Amazon is not only about delivering high-quality products, but also about taking full responsibility for the entire customer shopping experience

-Amazon does not mediate communication with the carrier – the seller is fully responsible for delivering the order to the customer.
-What should be done in case of a lost shipment to avoid escalating the problem and maintain positive account metrics?
+Amazon does not mediate contact with the carrier – it is the seller who bears full responsibility for delivering the order to the customer.
+What should you do in the case of a lost shipment to prevent escalation of the issue and maintain positive account metrics?

 Undelivered package – who is responsible?